niten01/nstall/README.md

 If you want to use Nstall on a different platform, refer to the **Building from Source** section.

-* Using GUI mode is straightforward—just launch `nstall-constructor`, and you're good to go.
+* Using GUI mode is straightforward — just launch `nstall-constructor`, and you're good to go.
 * CLI mode is activated when any command-line arguments are passed to `nstall-constructor` (or if it was built in CLI-only mode).
   Use `-h` to see available options.